Galapagos Tortoise

 Scientific Classification Kingdom: Animalia Phylum: Chordata Class: Reptilia Order: Testudines Suborder: Cryptodira Family: Geoemydidae Subfamily: Geoemydinae Genus: Cuora Species: C. galbinifrons Binomial name: Cuora galbinifrons Tortoises Manouria refer to the few age-old groups of tortoises that are famous for their fossil record.
 They generally occupy the southern regions of Asia in the…

-Scientific Classification Kingdom: Animalia Phylum: Chordata Class: Sauropsida Order: Testudines Suborder: Cryptodira Superfamily: Testudinoidea Family: Testudinidae Genus: Geochelone Species: G. elegans Binomial name: Geochelone elegans Indian star tortoises belong to the species of tortoise Geochelone elegans.
-You can find this species in the dry areas and scrub forests of India as well…
+Scientific Classification Kingdom: Animalia Phylum: Chordata Class: Sauropsida Order: Testudines Suborder: Cryptodira Superfamily: Testudinoidea Family: Testudinidae Genus: Chersina Species: C. angulata Binomial name: Chersina angulata Angulated tortoises belong to the species of tortoise Chersina angulata, the only species of the genus Chersina.
+We can find these species in the dry regions and…